-Patti Anne McAndrews MHS, LPC, CAC
+Patti Anne McAndrews

-Patti Anne McAndrews has over 30 years experience working with families and individuals in the mental health field.
-She is the founder of Adolescent Advocates (A2), an innovative Outpatient Therapeutic Community, treating adolescents with a variety of social and mental health issues.
-She and Adolescent Advocates are affiliated with some of the country’s leading treatment centers including Caron Family Treatment, Promises, The Ranch, and Newport Academy.
+Patti Anne McAndrews has more than 30 years experience working with families and individuals in the mental health and drug and alcohol field.
+She is the founder of Adolescent Advocates (A2), an innovative private practice with qualified professionals who treat teens and young adults with a variety of social and mental health issues in an “Outpatient Therapeutic Community.”
+She and A2 are affiliated with some of the country’s leading drug and alcohol treatment centers, including Caron Family Treatment, Promises, The Ranch and Newport Academy.
 Patti Anne has also worked with some of the top independent schools and colleges in the Philadelphia area.
-She is currently working with The Children’s Hospital of University of Pennsylvania on their Fellowship training program.
+She works with The Children’s Hospital of Philadelphia on their Fellowship Training Program.
 She was awarded “The Addiction Professional Award” by the Caron Treatment Center in 2007.

 Ethan Tankel brings with him years of experience as both a counselor and educator at the Phelps School and The Center for Families.
 Ethan received his Bachelor’s degree in Global Studies from Drexel University, which has informed his culturally sensitive approach to counseling and education.
 Since developing a passion for serving adolescents struggling with issues related to mental health and addiction, Ethan has earned a Master’s degree in School and Mental Health Counseling from the University of Pennsylvania and received a certificate for completing coursework in Alcohol and Drug Counseling at Villanova University.
 Ethan is a lead therapist in our college groups and works individually with both high school and college students.